Metztli/b2evo-metztli/README.md

 git pull -s recursive -X theirs upstream master

+if it does not work, and output is similar to:

+"fatal: refusing to merge unrelated histories"

-if it does not work, it means your are using git 2.9+, then try
+it means your are using git 2.9+; then try:

 git pull -s recursive --allow-unrelated-histories -X theirs upstream master